 About this pattern:

 The Manning Park hat is a bit retro and a bit modern, just like its namesake, a provincial park and ski hill just east of Vancouver.
 Like an old school ski toque, the turned hem gives your ears a bit more protection from the cold, but the slight slouch updates the look.
-Designed to match the Manning Park Cowl and the Manning Park Mittens.
+Designed to match the Manning Park Cowl, the Manning Park Socks, and the Manning Park Mittens.
 Wear them together, or wear them separately!

 Circumference of hat 19” (20”; 21”) to fit head circumference 22” (23”; 24”).
 Height = 9.5”.

 Malabrigo Rios: worsted weight, 100% superwash merino wool; (100g); 210 yards (192 metres).